lab1092/blender-manual_ja/manual/modeling/curves/editing.rst

 You can convert splines in a curve object between Bézier, NURBS, and Poly curves.
 Press :kbd:`T` to bring up the Toolshelf.
-Clicking on the :guilabel:`Set Spline Type` button will allow you to select the Spline type (Poly, Bézier or NURBS).
+Clicking on the *Set Spline Type* button will allow you to select the Spline type (Poly, Bézier or NURBS).

 Note, this is not a "smart" conversion, i.e. Blender does not try to keep the same shape,